 New partnership to bring international students to GSU

-Georgia State University’s College of Education is partnering with Guangzhou Overseas High School in Guangzhou, China, to encourage more international students to pursue their undergraduate degrees at Georgia State.
+Georgia State University’s College of Education & Human Development is partnering with Guangzhou Overseas High School in Guangzhou, China, to encourage more international students to pursue their undergraduate degrees at Georgia State.

 The Georgia State University/Guangzhou High School Partnership will begin this fall with a cohort of 20 Chinese high school students who want to pursue their degrees at the university.
-The students will spend their last two years of high school in China taking courses in math, English, social studies and science aligned with Georgia’s standards for graduation and taught by certified teachers trained through Georgia State’s College of Education.
+The students will spend their last two years of high school in China taking courses in math, English, social studies and science aligned with Georgia’s standards for graduation and taught by certified teachers trained through Georgia State’s College of Education & Human Development.
 All of their courses will be taught in English.

 “The partnership is designed to give Chinese students a firm grounding in English in academic disciplines before they come to campus,” said Tim Renick, vice provost and chief enrollment officer.
 “It also enriches the whole experience of a Georgia State education for our students to be in classes with and living with students from very different backgrounds.”